-Melissa is an Associate Professor of Instruction in the Fashion Studies Department.
-Melissa teaches courses such as Introduction to the Fashion Industry, Trend Research, Clothing & Society, Professional Practice, and Decision-Making.
+Melissa is an Assistant Professor in the Fashion Studies Department.
+Melissa teaches courses such as Trendspotting, Law for Creatives: Fashion, and Professional Practice.

-Melissa has written and presented in the areas of professional development and experiential learning at corporate conferences such as Degreed LENS and at academic conferences such as the DesignEd Asia Conference at Hong Kong Polytechnic University.
+Melissa has written and presented in the areas of cultural appropriation and the changing power structures in the fashion industry, professional development, and experiential learning at corporate conferences such as Degreed LENS and at academic conferences such as the DesignEd Asia Conference at Hong Kong Polytechnic University.

 Melissa's industry background includes serving at the Director of Fashion Arts and Events for the City of Chicago, executive producer for the city's fashion week, and developing and launching the Chicago Fashion Incubator at Macy’s on State Street.
 She has served on the Board of Directors of the Driehaus Design Initiative, the Chicago Fashion Incubator at Macy's on State Street, and the Executive Committee of the Chicago History Museum’s Costume Council.